Bang · Breach · Clear

 FM 3-34.2

 Combined arms and engineer operations at brigade level.
 Assault bridging, gap crossing, and obstacle integration.
-The full engineer picture.

 Public · APD